My name is Nick Gamb and I am excited to be joining the Okta Developer Advocacy team for the .NET community.

 Who Am I

 At heart, I am just an inquisitive nerd who has had a very fortunate career getting to do many different things.
-I love video games, anime, boating, computers, programming, hacking, security, dev ops, data, animals, nature, film, photography, sound design, editing -it’s a long list.
+I love video games, computers, programming, hacking, security, DevOps, data, film, photography, sound design, editing -it’s a long list.
 For the brave and interested, the longer, but still condensed, version of my professional story is below.
-Outside of my profession, my life is my family, and I would not have it any other way.
-I have an amazing wife who is my best friend.
-I have two beautiful daughters who fill my life with love, joy, and chaos.
-I have 3 big dogs who constantly keep us moving, cuddled, and slobbery.
-I have a full, happy, life.

 Doing All the Things